 COUNTRY INFORMATION: You can review the U.S. Department of State Country Specific Travel Information here: https://travel.state.gov/content/travel.html and the CIA World Factbook here: https://www.cia.gov/the-world-factbook/.
 Review foreign travel advice from the UK government here: https://www.gov.uk/foreign-travel-advice and travel advice and advisories from the Government of Canada here: https://travel.gc.ca/travelling/advisories.

 PACE OF THE TOUR: Our birding normally begins relatively late, about 8 am, due to late sunrises and very cold early mornings when bird activity is also very low.
 We’ll then bird mostly in the warmer and brighter parts of the day, with quick, on the run lunches from convenience stores, which have a big variety of excellent products (not at all like convenience stores in other countries!).
 Bird activity usually drops off markedly by 3:00 pm.
 There are some drives of three to four hours, and five internal flights.
 Most of the driving is on well-surfaced roads but going can be slow in bad weather.
 This tour is not strenuous.
-The longest walk will be at Jigokudani and Karuizawa; both of about an hour on possibly snowy trails.
+The longest walk will be at Jigokudani and possibly at Karuizawa; both of about an hour on possibly snowy trails.
 There are some modest inclines and several sets of steps as it is a hilly area.
 Otherwise our walking is fairly easy, on flat terrain with plenty of stops for birding, and we’ll often bird close to the vehicle.
 It is however very cold and snowy in the north and often in the central Honshu area, as well, with minimum temperatures of about -10C (15F), and sometimes lower.
+Battling the cold can be exhausting in its own right.

 HEALTH: The Centers for Disease Control and Prevention (CDC) recommends that all travelers be up to date on routine vaccinations.
 These include measles-mumps-rubella (MMR) vaccine, diphtheria-tetanus-pertussis vaccine, varicella (chickenpox) vaccine, polio vaccine, and your yearly flu shot.
 No vaccinations are required unless you are coming directly (within five days of departure) from an area with cholera and/or yellow fever.